Historic Spoleto in Rare Photographs (1800s-1900s): Streets, Churches & Daily Life

 Image Sources & Credits

-This collection includes historical photographs and vintage postcards sourced from public archives, private collections, and publicly shared historical materials.
+TThis page includes modern and historical photographs, including vintage postcards, sourced from public archives, private collections, and publicly available materials.
 All rights remain with their respective owners.
-If you are the rights holder of any image and wish to request attribution or removal, please contact us.

 Stay Connected